 All the participants (cyclo+gravel) are included in the draw (under respect of the rules).

 Rules and prizes can be consulted on the registration page.

 What equipment is allowed?

-To do so, you will need to have dropped the bike off at the UCI World Cycling Centre (guarded bike park) and to have reserved the shuttle at the time of registration.
+- Cyclsportive petit parcours :As the finish of the small course is in Châtel Pré-la-Joux and the start in Aigle UCI World Cycling Centre, the organisation offers a shuttle service on the morning of the event.
+It is then possible to drop off your vehicle at the finish site (Pré la Joux Châtel) on the morning of the event and travel to the start by BUS shuttle (shuttle departure at 6.40am).
+To do so, it is essential to have dropped off the bike the day before at the UCI World Cycling Centre (guarded bike park) and to have reserved the shuttle at the time of registration.
 On the morning of the race you can leave your clothes in the deposit box.
 They will be brought to the finish in Châtel.

-Where to shower and where to eat?
+Where can I shower and where can I eat?

 The area is open from 11.15 am to 3.30 pm.

 A secure bicycle park is available in the exhibitors’ village.